 Whether the pig-human hybrid embryos are viable and produce helpful results remains to be seen.
 What's sure, however, is that we won't be seeing hoofed humans all over the Internet -- at least not anytime soon.
 The license for the new research in Britain requires the embryo be destroyed after just two weeks, before it has a chance to develop.

-For more information on hybrids, cloning and related topics, hoof it over to the links on the next page.
+For more information on hybrids, cloning and related topics, hoof it over to the links below.